maor226/CG3DBasicEngine/README.md

 ## feature of the scene editor project :

-* the scene can only be edited while the scene is not on animation mod. objects can be modified only if a single shape is picked.
+* the scene can only be edited while the scene is not on animation mod.
+* objects can be modified only if a single shape is picked.
 * the default bezier := the bezier curve shown to the user when no shape is selected.
 * if only one shape is selected its current bezier curve will be shown
 * no bezier curve will be shown while multi picking.
+* user can pick one or more object on the screen, by clicking them. object that are sellected will have a black highlight.

 ### object move
 1. each object has a unique bezier curve to follow (as shown in class) while animate
 2. the object's bezier curve can be modified by using the bezier curve editor on the right screen while the object is the only picked shape.
-3. each object has a delay factor to wait until starting animation can be changed by the slider delay in the man menu
+3. each object has a delay factor to wait until starting animation can be changed by the slider delay in the man menuץ

-user can pick one or more object on the screen, by clicking them. object that are sellected will have a black highlight.

 ### the camera menu :